heyjulieh/react-todo-walkthrough-jquery/README.md

 Behavior in one component should not impact the behavior of another.

 In other words, components should rely on each other as little as possible.

-> But they should compliment one another, just like our Comment component did for Post in the intro's class.

 #### Reusable